nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:**
 * A person can have any number of tags,(including 0).
 Tags are associated to the weddings this person is involved in.
 Weddings must already exist in the wedding book to successfully tag a person to a wedding.
-* To make add person easier, Knotty Planner will format their names for you!
+* To make adding s person easier, Knotty Planner will format their names for you!
 Person name will be automatically capitalised and separated with 1 space.
 Trailing spaces and extra space in between will be removed.

     Examples:`john doe`, `JOHN doe` will all be formatted to `John Doe`